hugoremington/ipconfig2/README.md

 IPConfig2 was originally created as a simple one-liner utility to retrieve a machine’s public IP address.
 It has since evolved into a more feature-rich diagnostic tool that provides deeper visibility into both local and external network configuration.

-The application is lightweight, runs entirely in the command line, and can be executed as either a PowerShell script or compiled executable.
+The application is lightweight, runs entirely in the command line (CLI), and can be executed as either a PowerShell script or compiled executable.

+It is still experimental, some features may or may not work depending on your environment.
+Use it with care.

 ---